 Dissolve the high energy powder in the hot water; mix all ingredients by hand or in a blender; flavour with Worcestershire sauce, celery salt or just salt and pepper; chill well and serve in a tall glass with a straw.

-Yoghurt Cooler
+Yogurt Cooler

-5oz carton fruit yoghurt 1⁄2 pint milk
+5oz carton fruit yogurt 1⁄4 pint milk

 Mix together by hand or in a blender.
-Serve in a glass with straw.
+Serve in a glass with a straw.

 Jelly Whip